-In order to meet the objectives set in the University's Academic Strategy, the Committee shall promote and monitor the University's Teaching and Learning Strategy, maintain academic standards and promote the excellence of teaching, learning and the student experience.
+In order to meet the objectives set in the University's Academic Strategy, the Committee shall promote and monitor the University's Learn to Transform Strategy, maintain academic standards and promote the excellence of teaching, learning and the student experience.

-- (a) to develop the academic aims, educational objectives and academic policies of the University consistent with its corporate strategy, and to ensure the coherence of the academic portfolio; - (b) to develop and monitor the implementation of the University's Teaching and Learning Strategy, including informing and monitoring the effective development of the teaching and learning environment; to approve School teaching and learning strategies and associated operational plans; - (c) to approve the procedures for internal quality assurance procedures (course approval, annual monitoring, periodic review and peer observation of teaching) and monitor their effectiveness; to progress any University-level issues arising; - (d) to be responsible for the assurance of academic standards, including responsibility for academic principles and frameworks, and for setting the assessment policies and academic regulations of the University, with due regard to the requirements of relevant national and international frameworks and external agencies; - (e) to determine the procedures for review of aggregate reports and assessments of quality in teaching and learning, and all aspects of student performance, relating to awards of the University from Schools; partner colleges and relevant support services or from Professional, Statutory or Regulatory Bodies (PSRBs) and other external agencies, and to ensure effective processes for the identification and implementation of action to improve the quality of teaching, learning and the student experience (including recommendations on the physical and virtual environment) taking into account national and international benchmarks; - (f) to monitor and maintain the sustainability of the taught course portfolio by receiving reports from Schools on changes to the existing portfolio (i.e. the suspension, withdrawal or change in title of a course) and to address any University issues arising;
+- (a) to develop the academic aims, educational objectives and academic policies of the University consistent with its corporate strategy, and to ensure the coherence of the academic portfolio; - (b) to develop and monitor the implementation of the University's Teaching and Learning Strategy, including informing and monitoring the effective development of the teaching and learning environment; to approve School Learn to Transform strategies and associated operational plans; - (c) to approve the procedures for internal quality assurance procedures (course approval, annual monitoring, periodic review and peer observation of teaching) and monitor their effectiveness; to progress any University-level issues arising; - (d) to be responsible for the assurance of academic standards, including responsibility for academic principles and frameworks, and for setting the assessment policies and academic regulations of the University, with due regard to the requirements of relevant national and international frameworks and external agencies; - (e) to determine the procedures for review of aggregate reports and assessments of quality in teaching and learning, and all aspects of student performance, relating to awards of the University from Schools; partner colleges and relevant support services or from Professional, Statutory or Regulatory Bodies (PSRBs) and other external agencies, and to ensure effective processes for the identification and implementation of action to improve the quality of teaching, learning and the student experience (including recommendations on the physical and virtual environment) taking into account national and international benchmarks; - (f) to monitor and maintain the sustainability of the taught course portfolio by receiving reports from Schools on changes to the existing portfolio (i.e. the suspension, withdrawal or change in title of a course) and to address any University issues arising; - (h) to monitor and where appropriate recommend changes to policy and procedures in respect of student progress, including monitoring and evaluation of statistical data on student progression and achievement, in the context of policies and strategies for admissions, widening participation and equalities and diversities;